 Michael Myles manages the Black Pearl Skate Park and the Cayman Islands Skateboard Association and has grown the park from a fledgling after-school programme into a bustling centre of activity for a diverse cross section of Cayman’s children and teenagers.
 The dynamic course consists of beginner, intermediate and expert ramps and covers 62,000 sq. ft., making it the largest skate park in North America!
 Basketball hoops and games have been added and there is a definite community vibe that resounds throughout the skate park.
 Children and teenagers of all ages adhere to strictly enforced rules against cursing, bullying and littering, coexisting effortlessly.
-Daily rates are very reasonable at $5 for residents and $10 for visitors.
+Daily rate is CI$7.
 For more information visit www.blackpearl.ky.

 Big Brothers Big Sisters of the Cayman Islands (Tel: (345) 923 2471) is a well-established mentoring programme for kids up to 16 years of age (or up to 18 years if they are involved in the programme prior to turning 16).
 Adolescents are matched with an adult mentor and given guidance and friendship through regular meetings.